-January 13, Day 8: Morning Birding Boat Trip Along Brazos-Santiago Pass with Henry's Charters.
+January 20, Day 8: Morning Birding Boat Trip Along Brazos-Santiago Pass with Henry's Charters.
 We will spend the majority of the morning on a slow birding cruise across the shallow waters of the Laguna Madre and along the deeper waters of Brazos-Santiago Pass.
 We should see several pods of nearshore bottlenose dolphins on our way to a very productive stand of Black Mangrove that supports numerous wetland bird species.
 Occasionally "Mangrove" Yellow Warbler, a tropical subspecies of Yellow Warbler, is spotted in these mangroves.
-Time permitting, we will follow the boat trip with a visit to either the SPI Birding and Nature

-"Mangrove" Yellow Warbler ©Brad McKinney Center or the Convention Center.
-Following a delicious lunch at another favorite eating establishment, we will head back to hotel for some down time before dinner.
+Time permitting, we will follow the boat trip with a visit to either the SPI Center or the Convention Center or the Laguna Vista Nature Trail.
+Following a delicious lunch at another favorite eating establishment, we will head back to hotel for some down time with an optional visit to the nearby historic Port Isabel Lighthouse before dinner.